-These are the funds spent on salaries and wages for all library staff (including plant operations, security, and maintenance staff).
+These are the funds spent on salaries and wages for all library staff (including plant operations, security, and maintenance staff) for the fiscal year.
 This includes salaries and wages before deductions, but excludes employee benefits.
-See: Personnel Expenditures, Benefits Expenditures
+See: Personnel Expenditures, Benefits Expenditures SECRETARY:

-SECRETARY:

 Performs difficult and varied work in providing secretarial services to administrators or management.
+SECRETARY ADMINISTRATIVE: